alexyorke/alexyorke.github.io/_drafts/2026-06-13-what-can-i-assume-about-this-c-sharp-method.md

 Order -> bool
 ```

-But if the predicate logs, mutates state, reads the clock, calls a service, or sends telemetry, then traversal details become caller-relevant.
+With an effectful predicate, traversal details become caller-relevant.
+Logging, mutating state, reading the clock, calling a service, or sending telemetry all make the call pattern visible.

 ```csharp
 var matching = MatchingOrders(orders, order =>